henrifyscher/henrifyscher.github.io/aboutme.md

 What are the newest advancements in tech?<br>
 And what does that mean for the market and its participants?<br>
 Those were the questions trapped in my head since high school and they are the ones driving me everyday.<br>
 Hi there, I am Henry, and inspired by those questions, I decided to leave my lovely hometown in the Hunsrück region to study and work in tech.
+Growing up in a rural area, I suddenly felt a new kind of freedom when I was able to drive a car.
+It is this feeling that pushed me into researching and working on Automated Driving, a field that holds the promise of independent mobility for those that can not drive a car (yet).

 ## 🔧 Skills & Technologies